UpGado/upgado.github.io/about.md

 ---

 ### Life Manifesto
-I strive to be the best person I can be, which means I have to make the best decisions, waste the least time, and learn the most!
-My academic interests are specific and varied.
-You could say that they are ‘two sides,’ but I like to think that they are both connected.
+I strive to be the best person I can be, which means I have to make the best decisions, waste the least time, and learn the most.
+I believe in rationality and utilitarianism as the optimal means to approach life.
+As all rational beings, I try to maximize utility and minimize expenditure.
+I believe that open-mindedness is key to human survival.
+I do listen and engage with all opinions, however unpopular.
+I am not perfect nor am I a perfectionist, but I do constantly optimize.

 ### Academic Interests
 * Artificial Intelligence: It might very well be the next milestone in Human history.
 Why would I not want to be a part of this amazing field?
-I like buillding Robots.
-I also spend some of my time learning about Deep Learning and solving challenges I make for myself.
-As of the Summer of 2018, I am working on a [cool project](https://github.com/UpGado/tufts-very-smart-robots) in the Autonomous Intelligent Robotics (AIR) lab at Tufts University.
+I have experience with programming many robots.
+I self-taught Deep Learning using free online resources, keeping up with new innovations, and having fun with independent projects.
+As of the Summer of 2018, I am working towards a publication in the Autonomous Intelligent Robotics (AIR) lab at Tufts University.
-* Biomedical Engineering: which is an amazing, inter-disciplinary field. and It could definitely benefit from advances in Computer Science!
-Think algorithms that outperform experienced doctors, robots that can do surgeries, and finally about percision medicine!
-Given the relatively higher barrier of entry into such fields, I have only recently began to get involved.
-I really love Biophotonics.
-I am conducting a project at the [Georgakoudi lab](http://engineering.tufts.edu/bme/georgakoudi/).
-I am excited to see how my CS I am also interested in Psychology and Economics and started reading up.
+* Biomedical Engineering: which is an amazing, interdisciplinary field that can benefit immensely from recent advances in Computer Science!
+People who combine programming experience (let alone AI experience) with BME are scarce.
+There is a gap there that will be filled with smart people and I will be one of them.
+Currently, I am learning so much about optics by working as a research assistant at the [Georgakoudi lab](http://engineering.tufts.edu/bme/georgakoudi/).

+I am also interested in Psychology and Economics, but these are just time-fillers for now.

 ### Hobbys
-In my free time, I like to drink coffee, meet interesting people, read interesting blogs, or sing in a high-pitched voice.
+I have lots of fun.
+I like to drink coffee, meet interesting people, or both.
+I like mountain biking and got bruises that can attest to that.
+If you live near me, you might be lucky to hear me singing in a mostly high-pitched voices.
+I play video games sometimes.
+I go on dates a lot..